 Degenerative disc disease comes on gradually and can have several related problems like spinal stenosis or herniated disc.
 A herniated disc is quickly diagnosed, but if the herniated disc is caused by degeneration, it becomes more complicated.
 Our primary care physicians can refer us to a neurosurgeon or orthopedic spine specialist to find the cause and accurate treatment.
 They use diagnostic questioning, X-rays, CT scans and MRIs to help in the diagnosis.

-Treatment of Disc Problems
+Treatment for Disc Problems

 There are several minimally invasive procedures doctors can perform to relieve pain from degenerative disc disorder.
 They make remove disc material from a pinched nerve or bone or disc material that’s pressing on the spinal cord.
 More severe herniated discs require spinal stabilization.
 A specialist can perform minimally invasive procedures to stabilize the spine.
 The treatment may even include removing an unhealthy disc and replacing it with a prosthetic one.